RELATIONS & PERSONNEL MANAGEMENT

 economic growth.
 The effect of other macro-economic

-factors such as: exchange rate, inflation rate, interest
+factors such as: exchange rate, and inflation rate would

 OF THE STUDY